pauldahacker/push_swap/README.md

 We start with a number (n) of elements in stack A, and no elements in stack B.

-CORE LOGIC (modified to optimize further (there are quick solutions for small ranges, and thus can be used as base cases):
+BASIC LOGIC (modified in the code to optimize further):

-We apply MUTUAL_SORT_A to A, using the length n as range:
+We apply MUTUAL_SORT_A to A, **using the length n as range**:

+ **MUTUAL_SORT_A:**

+  -> if the range taken as argument is <= 2 or the numbers in this range are sorted, stop.

   -> find the pivot p of stack A using the range taken as argument.

   -> push all numbers <= p onto stack B.

-  -> after pushing this smaller range of numbers, call MUTUAL_SORT_A on the remaining numbers in A in what is left of the original range used as argument.
+  -> after pushing this range of numbers, call MUTUAL_SORT_A to A on on what is left of the original range used as argument.

-  -> apply MUTUAL_SORT_B(*) to B using the range of numbers pushed as argument.
+  -> apply MUTUAL_SORT_B to B using the number of pushed elements as its range argument.

-(*) MUTUAL_SORT_B:
+**MUTUAL_SORT_B:**

+  -> if the range taken as argument is <= 2 or the numbers in B in this range are sorted, push the range of numbers on A and stop.

   -> find the pivot p of stack B using the range taken as argument.

   -> push all numbers >= p onto stack A.

-  -> after pushing this range of numbers, call MUTUAL_SORT_A using this range as argument
+  -> after pushing this range of numbers, call MUTUAL_SORT_A using the range as argument.

-  -> repeat until the range <= 1, or if a quick solution exists in this range.
-In this case, push the range on A.
+  -> apply MUTUAL_SORT_B to B using what is left of the original range as its range argument.

 **Example:**

 ![Mutual sort algorithm](./assets/example01.jpg)

+Lots of small optimization changes were made, I need to annotate them.

 [!]
 Does not pass NORMINETTE because i am trying to make it more efficient.

 CURRENT AVERAGE:

-- 100 NUMBERS: 626 moves
+- 100 NUMBERS: ~626 moves

 - 500 NUMBERS: ~4800 moves